bashokusan/P5/README.md

   * See list of comments
   * Drop comment
   * Pagination
+  * Send message to admin
+  * Request for admin role

 * For admin :
   * All the above +
   * Write new post
   * Update post
   * Delete post
-  * Checks comments
+  * Check and flag comments
+  * Update infos
+  * Change password
+  * Reset password

 ### Libraries :

-* symfony/var-dumper
+* (dev) symfony/var-dumper
-* filp/whoops
+* (dev) filp/whoops

 * swiftmailer/swiftmailer

+## Install :

+* You have to write your own database infos in App/DBFactory.
+* SQL functions are made with mysql.

+* You need to have composer and install swiftmailer library and change $transport object in App/Controllers/BackendController/sendMail function.